 The law provides for an Indian parent company to file the CbC report if the total consolidated group revenue of the international group during the accounting period exceeds 64 billion rupees.

 i Pricing methods

-- the comparable uncontrolled price (CUP) method;
+- comparable uncontrolled price (CUP) method;

-- the resale price method (RPM);
+- resale price method (RPM);

-- the cost-plus method;
+- cost-plus method;

-- the profit split method;
+- profit split method;

-- the transactional net margin method (TNMM); and
+- transactional net margin method (TNMM); and

 ii Authority scrutiny and evidence gathering